Cleaning exhaust systems.

 PREP WORK IS CRITICAL!

-6. WARNING: Sandblasting (media blasting) with glass beads, sand, or commercial hard blasting media can bring TROUBLES!
-Sandblasting is too often done during a top end job.
-The grit gets into everyplace, even imbedding in the surfaces of the aluminum.
+6. WARNING: Sandblasting (media blasting) with glass beads, sand, or commercial hard blasting media ...and this includes what is called VAPOR BLASTING (which is really water and a very hard media, such as super tiny glass beads) can bring TROUBLES!
+Sandblasting or vapor blasting, etc., is too often done during a top end job; carburetor job, transmission job, etc. The grit gets into everyplace, even imbedding in the surfaces of the aluminum.
 It gets everywhere's even when masked-off.
 You never seem to be able to get it all out of important places.
 It may then get into the cylinder, rings, pistons, bearings, and your oil supply.
 AVOID sand blasting!
-That especially includes glass beads sandblasting.
+That especially includes glass beads blasting.
 Walnut shells are a bit iffy; soda and CO2 are OK.
 Frozen Carbon Dioxide is probably the very safest.
-There is a type of 'media blasting' called VAPOR BLASTING, or Vapor Cleaning.
-Due to the compounding, that method APPEARS REASONABLY SAFE, although I am NOT 100% convinced.
+AGAIN: There is a type of 'media blasting' called VAPOR BLASTING, or Vapor Cleaning.
+Due to the compounding, that method APPEARS REASONABLY SAFE, but I am NOT 100% convinced.
 It does result in a nice-appearing job.
+BE SURE to do a VERY thorough cleaning-up after Vapor Blasting...every hole, every cavity, every threaded area...and you may need to do it over and over, and I use gun cleaning brushes.

 7. While I have given some general advice, you may be interested in a somewhat more in-depth approach.
 For those that would like to see how someone cleaned up an Airhead ....it looks very nice ...here is a link to his write-up.
 He describes exactly how he did it.
 If you can find brass/bronze/aluminum or stainless steel type of wool pads, they do not leave microscopic rustable particles in the surfaces.
 Regular steel wool will work OK, if cleaned up thoroughly afterwards.
 Use a 3M pad or other mild abrasive pad. http://brook.reams.me/bmw-motorcyle-rebuilds/1973-bmw-r755-rebuild-project/51-bmw-r755-refinishing-techniques/